 - Use your credit card details to pay for goods or services over the phone or Internet.

 - Trick you into revealing your access codes for your account and then making Internet purchases.

 - Capture your credit card details with hidden devices during an ATM or EFTPOS transaction (ATM credit card skimming) or your PIN number may be seen by someone in the queue (shoulder surfing).

 - Skim your credit cards at retail outlets or restaurants, resulting in a clone card being made and used by a fraudster.

 How to protect yourself?

 There are steps you can take to minimise the risk of fraud and protect your identity.
 If you do not, your financial institution may hold you responsible for any losses that occur due to fraudulent transactions.
-If you have lost your credit card or had it stolen, after contacting your financial institution, you should still contact your local police station to report it.
+If you have lost your credit card or had it stolen, contact your financial institution, and be advised whether you need to report it to the ACORN.